 Melody, I’m so glad you wrote to me, what a horrible time you’ve had!
 I wonder if by the end of having written it all down, you’d already gained some more insight into the dynamics of this relationship.

-You wrote: "It is either toxic or a dead end or both".
+You wrote: “It is either toxic or a dead end or both”.
 Where is the positivity that would keep you there?
 Yes, there was passion for sure.
 I think there was addiction too.
-You may find Prof Helen Fisher's research findings interesting.
-Have a look at the video on my page How to get over someone.
+You may find Prof Helen Fisher’s research findings interesting.
+Have a look at the video in my article How to get over someone fast.

-John has betrayed you, but as worrying, I find, are the signs of criticism, contempt and defensiveness.
+John has betrayed you, but I find just as worrying the signs of criticism, contempt and defensiveness.
 So, do take a look at my article on the signs of emotional abuse in a relationship.
-Sure, as human beings we can't help being critical at times, but what matters is how, when and how often it's expressed.
-Can I hear you thinking?
+Sure, as human beings we can’t help being critical at times, but what matters is how, when and how often it’s expressed.

-I very seldom advice anyone to end a relationship - it's generally not my place and I don't ever have the complete story - even when I have both partners in my counselling room!
-However, I think that 85% of you has already left John - for very good reasons from what you have written.
+I very seldom advise anyone to end a relationship – it’s generally not my place and I don’t ever have the complete story – even when I have both partners in my counselling room!
+However, I think that 85% of you has already left John – for very good reasons from what you have written.

-I'm so glad that you've chosen to go for counselling, Melody.
-You clearly knew that this relationship, however unstable, was meeting some of your essential emotional needs and doubtless a repeat of an old pattern with some unresolved/unprocessed 'stuff'.
+I’m so glad that you’ve chosen to go for counselling, Melody.
+You clearly knew that this relationship, however unstable, was meeting some of your essential emotional needs and doubtless a repeat of an old pattern with some unresolved/unprocessed difficulties from your past.

 I think you’ll feel far more confident about your next step when you’ve read “Why Marriages Succeed or Fail” by John Gottman.